Membership Strategy

 The Financial Structure

 Clubs like The Concession or Ritz-Carlton charge a premium Initiation Fee.
-This is the price of admission to the network.
-It is typically non-refundable.
-You are paying for access.
+Wealth managers generally classify this as the non-refundable cost of admission to the network.
+You are paying strictly for premium access.

 Equity Membership (Asset)